 For more complicated series, consisting of a string of phrases, each one perhaps containing one or more commas, the same logic applies, except that the phrases are likely to be separated by a semicolon instead of a comma.

 - In sentences with two independent clauses, which are connected by a conjunction (e.g., and, or, nor, but, for, so, yet), insert a comma after the first clause.
 An independent clause is one that contains a subject and a verb, which allows it to stand on its own.
-Putting a comma in is “almost” like putting a period after the first clause.
-For example:
+Example:

 He was really worried about his finances so he talked to his banker.